Contact: (514) 866-6500

 James Bay

-The James Bay property is within the Moose Cree Homeland in an area covered by Treaty 9, east of the Township of Carroll in the district of Cochrane and 45 km south of the municipality of Moosonee, in the Province of Ontario, Canada.
-The property comprises the Crown Mining Lease (# CLM11) and covers a total of 2,530 hectares.
+It is located in Northern Ontario, Canada, within the Moose Cree Homeland in an area covered by Treaty 9, east of the Township of Carroll in the district of Cochrane and 45 km south of the municipality of Moosonee.
+It is situated in a region with well-established infrastructure, including power and access to transportation corridors, as illustrated in this map.

 Estimated advantages of the project (Preliminary Economic Study, 2020)